dcomtois/summarytools/README.md

     (unary/binary, integer sequences, UPC/EAN codes)
   - in `descr()`, values ‘fivenum’ and ‘common’ are now available for `stats` argument
+  - More “overriding” options are allowed in `print()` and `view()`, such as `graph.col` and `labels.col`

+**Other notable changes:**

+  - The logical argument `omit.headings` is replaced by the more straightforward `headings` (still logical); the former is still supported but disappear in future releases
+  - The *Rows subset* heading element has been removed, since it was subject to errors
+  - Under the hood, much has been going; the lengthy functions have been separated into more manageable parts, facilitating maintenance and improving readability

 # How to install